Tammy Snyder Murphy

 Mrs. Murphy earned a B.A. degree in English and communications from the University of Virginia and currently sits on the university’s Board of Visitors.
 She also serves as secretary and is a charter member of The Climate Reality Action Fund.

-The Murphys have been married for 23 years and have four children: Josh, Emma, Charlie, and Sam.
+The Murphys have been married for over 20 years and have four children: Josh, Emma, Charlie, and Sam.